-In his shortlisted essay for the 2019 John Henahan Prize, Dr Luke Sansom reflects on the journey he and his family have taken over the years of his career
+In his prizewinning 2019 John Henahan Prize essay, Dr Luke Sansom reflects on the journey he and his family have taken over the years of his career

 “I want to quit!”
 A look of bemusement came across the face of my supervisor as I told him of my intentions toward the end of my first year in ophthalmology training.
 It was a moment I had rehearsed in my head for some months and I was clear about two things, I hated ophthalmology and I wanted out.
 Or so I thought.

 This may not be the opening paragraph one might expect for an essay on balancing family life and ophthalmology.
 I must explain the journey that got me to this point, what happened and where I am today.

 Following specialty recruitment applications, I was incredibly fortunate to receive a national training post in ophthalmology.
 The post did however require me to move my wife, young son and baby daughter across the country, far from friends, family and familiarity.
 When we moved, we found the local schools were full, with no places for miles around, and the house we had rented turned out to be small and dated, and we quickly learnt it was cold, mould-ridden and noisy too.
 We ended up having to register with a local fee-paying school at the cost of nearly one third of my annual take home pay, ouch!
 My wife was miserable, having left her friends and support network behind.
 I was working long days, with lengthy commutes on public transport.
 The school fees made it financially unviable to run a car.
 I was also often working extra shifts in the emergency department to generate extra money.
 Family life was at a low point, we had little money and even less time to spend together, happiness was very much at a premium.